-After two years of broadcasting our community radio service to Newbury and Thatcham, we are soon going to embrace Hungerford as part of our coverage area.
+After three years of broadcasting our community radio service to Newbury and Thatcham, we are soon going to embrace Hungerford as part of our coverage area.

 Several of our volunteer presenters come from Hungerford, and we already work closely with Hungerford Town Council and the Town and Manor on a number of events, such as the Christmas Lights Switch-on, so embracing Hungerford as part of our coverage area is a natural progression.